CONCENTRATED BONE MARROW ASPIRATE

 What is it?Concentrated Bone Marrow Aspirate is a minimally invasive autologous blood therapy procedure that uses the patient’s own cells in concentrated form to stimulate the healing process.
 Cells play a vital role in every healing process within the human body, especially for osteogenesis (bone formation) and angiogenesis (new blood vessel growth).
 Although there are other synthetic products that attempt to mimic the body's own healing process, there is nothing that works as well or is as safe as a patient's own cells.
 To learn more about our cBMA services, please contact your local clinical representative.

-Who is it for?As we age our ratio of stem cells to total cells decrease over time - which is why young people heal so much faster than elderly people.
-BMAC is effective because it concentrates the stem cells into a therapeutic range that mimics the natural healing process that occurs in a younger patient.
-Many surgeons are using BMAC with aging patients in need of spinal fusions, hip revisions, AVN, non-union, fractures and other orthopedic injuries.
-Additionally, BMAC is being utilized as a safe alternative option for chronic knee and back pain rather than having to undergo a more invasive surgery that can be traumatic, painful and require many months of rehabilitation.
+Who is it for?As we age, our ratio of regenerative cells to total cells decrease over time - which is why young people heal so much faster than elderly people. cBMA concentrates the cells into a therapeutic range that mimics the natural healing process that occurs in a younger patient.
+Many surgeons are using cBMA with aging patients in need of spinal fusions, hip revisions, AVN, non-union, fractures and other orthopedic injuries.
+Additionally, cBMA is being utilized as an alternative option for chronic knee and back pain rather than having to undergo a more invasive surgery that can be traumatic, painful and require many months of rehabilitation.